Oxford High School reopens nearly 2 months after shooting

 Principal Steve Wolf said in a video posted Sunday that construction crews had been working “tirelessly” on the renovations and that school staff worked hard to “prepare our students for a safe return to school.”

 “We have been through so much to get to this moment.
 We’ve been grieving together, we’ve been praying together, we’ve attended funerals, vigils and memorials and we have been absolutely heartbroken.
-And we’ve been angry,” Wolf said in the video.
-“Yet we’ve been determined to carry on … And we are reclaiming our high school back.”
+And we’ve been angry,” Wolf said.
+“Yet we’ve been determined to carry on. … And we are reclaiming our high school back.”

 A temporary memorial set up outside the school was removed before students returned.
-District Superintendent Tim Throne said experts advised that removing it would help students “further their healing process.”
+Throne said experts advised that removing it would help students “further their healing process.”
 A permanent memorial is planned.

-“As a community, we will get through this with love and grace for one another,” Throne said last week, referring to the school’s reopening and legal cases related to the shooting.
+Separately, Throne directed families to a letter from James Henry, co-founder of the Children’s Trauma Assessment Center at Western Michigan University.
+He recommended that students not watch “The Fallout,” an HBO Max movie available this week about a school shooting, in order to “prevent trauma triggering.”

+If they want to see it, they should watch with a parent, Henry said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.